-- In 2015, L’Oréal’s Chief Ethics Officer, Emmanuel Lulin, received the prestigious Carol.
+- In 2015, L’Oréal’s Senior Vice-President and Chief Ethics Officer, Emmanuel Lulin, received the prestigious Carol.
 R. Marshall Innovation in Ethics Award

-- L’Oréal is a Global Compact LEAD company, one of the 100 companies included in the Global Compact 100 stock index and a signatory of the Women’s Empowerment Principles, an initiative of UN Women and the UN Global Compact and supports the United Nations Sustainable Development Goals
+- L’Oréal is a Global Compact LEAD company, one of the 100 companies included in the Global Compact 100 stock index, a signatory of the Women’s Empowerment Principles, an initiative of UN Women and the UN Global Compact and supports the United Nations Sustainable Development Goals

 - L’Oréal organizes an annual Ethics Day where employees from around the world can chat online with L’Oréal’s Chairman and CEO and their country General Manager about ethics.